 Businesses across the globe are under constant pressure to innovate.
-The evolution of technology not only adds to this pressure, but levels the playing field by creating more and more direct access to valuable data, on-demand talent, and innovation platforms like TARA.
+The evolution of technology not only adds to this pressure, but levels the playing field by creating more and more direct access to valuable data, on-demand talent, and innovation platforms like Tara AI.

 Innovations in healthcare technology are no different.